ShoCremers/DL_project/docs/README.md

 #### Criterion and Optimiser

-As described earlier, we are interested in quantiles for output and hence, use the inbuilt QuantileLoss function provided by Pytorch.
-We had also tested custom implementation of quantile loss by referencing [7] and it gave similar results.
+As described earlier, we are interested in quantiles for output and hence, use the QuantileLoss function provided by Pytorch Forecasting [7].
+We had also tested custom implementation of quantile loss by referencing [8] and it gave similar results.
 Adam was used as the optimiser and the learning rate was kept 0.01

 #### The Model Architecture
 A bidirection LSTM model is used with the number of outputs equal to the number of quantiles of interest.
 The model contains a variable number of LSTM layers (hypermparameter) followed by a linear layer for each quantile output.
 The code is mostly straightforward with the model expecting the number of hidden layers (num_layers), the dimensionality of each hidden layer, the output dimensionality and an array of quantiles in the constructor.
 The output dimensionality is kept 24 in our case due to prediction for next 24 hours and the qauntiles of interest are chosen to be [.01,0.05, 0.10,0.25, .5, 0.75, 0.90, 0.95, .99] in line with the paper[1].